TikkaChika/NYC-Housing-Sim/README.md

 This model focuses on incremental costs and direct savings.
 It does not account for new revenue the plan may generate, such as long-term tax gains, economic growth, or outside funding.
 Those would need a separate revenue model.

-If you want, I can also create:

-A short “Parameters” table

-A “Results” section

-A visual diagram of how the simulation works

-A polished project tagline for GitHub

 Just tell me.